Create new column `cases_7dm` that contains a 7-day trailing median of cases

 .new_col_name

-String indicating the name of the new column that will contain the derivative values.
-The default is "slide_value" unless your slide computations output data frames, in which case they will be unpacked into the constituent columns and those names used.
-New columns should not be given names that clash with the existing columns of .x; see details.
+Name for the new column that will contain the computed values.
+The default is "slide_value" unless your slide computations output data frames, in which case they will be unpacked (as in tidyr::unpack()) into the constituent columns and those names used.
+New columns should not be given names that clash with the existing columns of .x.

 .all_rows